Resources

 2. Gather Members

 You need to gather individuals who are genuinely interested in your business idea and who may want to become members of your cooperative.
 Hold a meeting with potential members and develop your mission and core values.
 Clearly define your business idea and describe how it’ll benefit the lives of the co-op members.
-Also during the meeting, choose the name of the co-op and its head office location.
+Also, during the meeting, choose the name of the co-op and its head office location.

 3. Conduct a Feasibility Study

 A feasibility study will help you determine if your idea is doable and will work well in your community.
 After you consider the results of the study, you can decide whether or not to continue with your co-op idea.
 If you decide to move forward, you can use the information from the study as the basis of your business plan.
-Here are components to include in your feasibility study:
+Here are the components to include in your feasibility study:

 • Preliminary analysis: First, consider if your product will serve the needs of your community.
 Also, ask if you can successfully compete with other businesses offering the same products or services.
 Lastly, identify any obstacles that may stand in your way of success.
 For example, can you acquire the capital needed for your business, or is it unaffordable?
 The preliminary analysis will illuminate the potential of your idea.